Melissa Sinfield: WNBL

-In 1994 and 1995, Sinfield attended the Australian Institute of Sport (AIS) in Canberra and played for the AIS in the Women's National Basketball League (WNBL).
+In 1994 and 1995, Sinfield attended the Australian Institute of Sport (AIS) in Canberra and played for the AIS women's team in the Women's National Basketball League (WNBL).

 In 1996, Sinfield joined the Perth Breakers.
 She helped the Breakers reach the WNBL Grand Final in 1999, where they lost to the AIS.
 Following the departure of Tully Bevilaqua in 2000, Sinfield became captain of the Breakers.
 She was captain of the Breakers in 2001 when the owners handed back the licence and the team almost folded.
 Basketball Western Australia took over the licence and renamed the team the Perth Lynx, but the organisation lacked money to pay players.
 Sinfield retired in 2006 having played in only 15 wins from her last 105 games, all without being paid.

 Sinfield was a defensive-minded player, and led the league for steals in the 2001–02 season.
 She was often given the task of guarding the opposing team's most dangerous shooter.

 In 191 WNBL games, Sinfield finished with totals of 1,652 points, 1,043 rebounds, 436 assists, 281 steals and 133 blocks.
 As of 2019, she was the club leader for rebounds and blocks, second for steals, third for points, and fourth for assists.
 Her number 13 jersey was retired by the Lynx in 2016.